pdxparrot/assets/SETUP.md

   * Create an empty Prefab and add the LocalizationManager component to it
   * Create a LocalizationData in Data/Data and attach it to the manager
 * NetworkManager
-  * Create an empty Prefab and add the (not Unity) NetworkManager component to it
+  * Create an empty Prefab and add the (not Unity / MLAPI) NetworkManager component to it
-  * Uncheck Don't Destroy on Load if networking is enabled
+  * Configure MLAPI settings if networking is enabled
+    * Uncheck Don't Destroy
+    * Run In Background should be checked
+    * Set the Transport to UnetTransport
+    * **TODO:** Can this not add every scene to its list of networked scenes?
 * ObjectPoolManager
   * Create an empty Prefab and add the ObjectPoolManager component to it
 * SaveGameManager